MechMadHog/michaelmacdonagh.net/_posts/2026-02-25-Lateral-Communication.md

 image: /assets/images/blog/lateral-thinking-communication.png
 ---

-# Lateral Thinking... and Deliberate Communication
+# Lateral Thinking... and Deliberate Speech

-There is a consistent pattern in how I think.

-My brain defaults to systems.
+I’ve always defaulted to systems.

-Not because I lack social awareness... but because I look for structure first.

-I notice contradictions quickly.
-I remember what people say.
-I track inconsistencies in language and behaviour.

-That makes certain environments uncomfortable.

-It also makes me very effective at solving real problems.
+As a kid, I rebuilt things instead of playing with them.
+As an adult, I do the same with ideas.

+When someone speaks, I don’t just hear the sentence.
+I map it.
+I store it.
+I cross-reference it later.

+That has consequences.

 ---

-## Pattern Recognition, Not Naivety

-I do not “miss” sarcasm.

-If anything, I learned to use humour early... often as a defence mechanism.
-Precision wrapped in levity.
-It disarms tension while still landing the point.

-What I struggle with is not humour.

-It is tolerated contradiction.
+## I Remember What People Say

-If someone says one thing and later says the opposite, I will notice.
+If you contradict yourself, I will notice.

-If someone shifts principles depending on convenience, I will register it.
-If language is used to obscure rather than clarify, it stands out immediately.
+Not because I’m trying to catch you out.
+Because my brain flags inconsistency automatically.

+If someone says they value loyalty, then behaves opportunistically, that registers.
+If someone criticises behaviour they themselves display, that registers.
+If someone reframes history mid-conversation, that registers too.

-Around consistent people, this is neutral.
+Around principled people, this is calm.
-Around pathological thinkers, it becomes friction.
+Around pathological or politically fluid people, it becomes friction.

-Because they optimise for advantage.
+Because they adapt language to survive the moment.

-I optimise for coherence.
+I adapt language to stay consistent over time.

 ---

-## Manual Overrides

-This is not accidental.

-I have deliberately studied psychology, philosophy, and social dynamics to recalibrate my defaults.

-My instinct is to assume words matter.
-Reality shows that many people use words tactically.

-So I built a manual interrupt.

-When I detect inconsistency, I do not immediately react.
-When I notice subtext, I analyse it rather than dismiss it.
-When emotion is driving the exchange, I factor that into the model.

-This is learned behaviour.
-Not instinct.
+## Humour Was Never the Problem

+Sarcasm doesn’t go over my head.

+If anything, I mastered humour early.
+It was efficient.
+It lets you say something sharp without escalating tension.
+It buys space.

+What I don’t tolerate well is deliberate ambiguity.

+I don’t like when language is used to obscure intent.
+I don’t like when clarity is sacrificed for optics.
+I don’t like when meaning becomes negotiable.

+That doesn’t make me socially unaware.
+It makes me structurally intolerant of incoherence.

 ---

-## Why This Produces Lateral Thinking

-Because I care about internal consistency, I question assumptions quickly.

-When presented with a problem, I ask:

-* Is this constraint real?
-* Is this rule situational?
-* Who benefits from this structure?
-* What happens if we remove it?

-Many “rules” are social artefacts.
-They persist because they are rarely examined.

-If you are comfortable challenging inherited constraints, solutions appear faster.

-Lateral thinking, for me, is disciplined irreverence.

-Not rebellion for its own sake.
-But refusal to follow structure that does not apply.
+## The Manual Override

+This didn’t stay automatic.

+I’ve studied psychology.
+I’ve studied philosophy.
+I’ve studied social dynamics.

+Not out of insecurity... but because I realised most people are not operating on the same baseline assumptions I am.

+My instinct is:
+Words matter.
+Commitments matter.
+Loyalty matters.

+Reality is more fluid.

+So I built a conscious interrupt.

+Before reacting to contradiction, I pause.
+Before calling out inconsistency, I assess context.
+Before assuming bad faith, I evaluate incentives.

+That override is deliberate.

 ---

-## Speech as Commitment

-I am deliberate with language.

-If I say something, I mean it.
-If I commit, I follow through.
-If I give my word, it holds.

-I do not need an NDA to keep a secret.
-I do not need surveillance to stay loyal.
-Scruples are not conditional.

-That consistency can appear rigid in fluid environments.

-But it is also stable.

-People may adapt their stance to suit the room.
-I prefer alignment between speech and action.
+## Why This Makes Me a Strong Problem Solver

+The same mechanism that tracks contradictions also questions constraints.

+When someone says, “That’s just how it’s done,” I don’t accept it automatically.
+When a rule is presented, I test it.
+When a system is inefficient, I dismantle it.

+Because I’m not attached to inherited structure.

+Lateral thinking, for me, is not creative chaos.

+It is disciplined pruning.

+Remove what doesn’t apply.
+Expose what actually matters.
+Solve that.

 ---

+## Integrity as Default

+I am consistent with my speech.

+If I give my word, it stands.
+If I am loyal, it is not situational.
+If I know something confidential, it stays that way.

+I don’t need paperwork to behave properly.

+That can make me slower to pivot socially.
+But it also makes me predictable in the right way.

+You know where you stand with me.

+---

 ## The Trade-Off

-High pattern recognition has a cost.

-You see hypocrisy faster.
-You remember contradictions.
-You become less tolerant of performative behaviour.

-That can create distance.

-But it also creates clarity.
+Seeing patterns early means seeing hypocrisy early.

+Remembering everything means not being able to unsee contradictions.
+Holding principles means feeling friction in environments built on convenience.

+That is the cost.

-The objective is not to become softer or more vague.
+The goal is not to dilute that.

-It is to apply the same precision to social calibration that I apply to technical systems.
+The goal is to expand range.

 Keep the integrity.
-Increase the range.
+Keep the clarity.

-That is the refinement process.
+Add calibration.

-Not personality replacement.
+Not a personality change.

-Iteration.
+An upgrade.